OpenDiS/OpenDiS/doc/code_structure/data_structure/exadisnet_class.md

 - `ExaDisNet.export_data()`: Export the `ExaDisNet` object into a `data` dictionary.
 - `ExaDisNet.read_paradis(datafile)`: Set the content of the `ExaDisNet` object by reading a legacy ParaDiS data file.
 - `ExaDisNet.write_data(datafile)`: Write the network into a legacy ParaDiS data file.
-- `ExaDisNet.generate_prismatic_config(crystal, Lbox, numsources, radius, maxseg=-1, Rorient=None, seed=1234)`: Set the content of the `ExaDisNet` object by generating a configuration made of prismatic dislocation loops.
+- `ExaDisNet.generate_prismatic_config(crystal, Lbox, num_loops, radius, maxseg=-1, Rorient=None, seed=1234, uniform=False)`: Set the content of the `ExaDisNet` object by generating a configuration made of prismatic dislocation loops.
 - `ExaDisNet.generate_line_config(crystal, Lbox, num_lines, theta=None, maxseg=-1, Rorient=None, seed=-1, verbose=True)`: Set the content of the `ExaDisNet` object by generating a configuration made of straight, infinite lines/dipoles.
 - `ExaDisNet.num_nodes()`: Returns the number of nodes in the network.
 - `ExaDisNet.num_segments()`: Returns the number of segments in the network.